zackad/blog-src/_posts/2017-09-06-configuring-mapserver-with-nginx-using-fast-cgi.md

 title: "Configuring Mapserver With NGINX Using Fast CGI"
 tags: linux sysadmin
 ---
+Mapserver is an Open Source platform for publishing spatial data and interactive mapping application to the web.
+In this tutorial we will using `nginx` as reverse proxy to forward request to mapserver cgi process in the backgraound.

 ## Prerequisites

 - Mapserver (available in ubuntu main repository 16.04 and above)